Wensan-Git/CppFinalProject/Readme.md

 ```

 ## Citation:
-The Macros (ideas and structures) were inspired by GPT's magical power
+The idea of using Macros were inspired by GPT's magical power.
+We also used GPT for some syntactic support.
 We also consulted with C++ Manual Devdocs and Professor Stroustrup's A Tour of C++